 - Is your house part of the croft or is it de-crofted?
 Have you made specific provision for who inherits the house?

-Difficulties of intestate succession
+Difficulties of Intestate Succession

-If the deceased has no Will or the Will is not able to be effected then the succession is termed “intestate”.
+If the deceased has no Will or the Will is not able to be affected then the succession is termed “intestate”.
 The Crofting Commission advises: “This is a complicated area of law and you should seek independent legal advice from a solicitor in cases of intestate succession.”
 There are strict timescales that come into play with this type of succession also.
 This situation is best avoided if at all possible.

 Sign up to the FAS newsletter